ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-11-05-modern-spacy.md

 t = 0.0
 # ... excerpt
 ```
+__Code:__ An excerpt of a configuration file focused on the training step.
+We
+will be looking at how the `batcher` was configured for the rest of this
+section.
+{: style="text-align: center;"}

 The first thing I'd do is check the section a config belongs to.
 You'll find it
 inside the brackets&mdash;in our case it's `training`.
 Then, I'll head over [spaCy's